WalterNadalin/ParallelMatrixMultiplication/README.md

 ### Testing and debugging
 ---
-To **test** it is first necessary to compile with the `debug` paramater
+To **test** it is necessary to compile with the `debug` paramater
 ```bash
 bash .\scripts\run.sh 3 16 debug
 ```
 this will make the program write the matrices generated in the file `data/matrices.txt` and the resulting one in `result.txt`.
-Then the program will check if the result writtern is compatible with the one obtained with a serial implementation of the multiplication.
+Then the program will check if the result written is compatible with the one obtained with a serial implementation of the multiplication.

 ## To do list
 These are the things done or to be done: